Saturday, November 30, 2013

 60 The third question was as follows:

-By failing to consider the likelihood of the appellant publicly disclosing the information in the Documents if those documents were released to him under the FOI Act, did the VCAT fail to take into account a relevant consideration when determining whether disclosure of the Documents would be unreasonable for the purposes of section 33(1) of the FOI Act.
+By failing to consider the likelihood of the appellant publicly disclosing the information in the Documents if those documents were released to him under the FOI Act, did the VCAT fail to take into account a relevant consideration when determining whether disclosure of the Documents would be unreasonable for the purposes of section 33(1) of the FOI Act.61 This question was said to have given rise to the fourth ground of appeal, which was that the Senior Member had erred in failing to take into account the likelihood that the applicant would publicly disclose the information in the documents if they were released to him.

 62 In a thorough and careful judgment, the primary judge concluded that the respondent’s appeal should be allowed on the basis that the Senior Member had misconstrued s 33(1).
 His Honour found that the Senior Member had failed to consider a relevant factor, namely, the respondent’s assurance that he would not disseminate the information if it were provided to him.
 Rather, the Senior Member had approached the matter on an incorrect footing, simply assuming that any release of the documents to the respondent was a release to the world.
 That led him to ask the wrong question, namely, ‘whether it would be unreasonable to release these documents because the world at large would then know the identity of the persons concerned’.
 This was an error of law and, for that reason, his Honour ordered that the matter be remitted to VCAT for further hearing and determination.